 We use software providers for different systems, like our billing system, digital portal, job management system, and meter reading system, to support us with the large amounts of data that we need to manage.
 We use Computershare to assist us with printing bills and customer communications.
 We use Citizens Advice Bureau in Mole Valley to process Water Support applications.
 We use companies to help us process payments including card payments, payment cards and to process cheques.

-As part of our billing system upgrade and the introduction of a digital platform, all relevant customer data will be migrated into our new billing system.
-Our new billing system is a cloud-based system and all data is housed in secured data centres.
-It operates an information security management system (ISMS) in accordance with the ISO 27001 international standard.
+All customer data is held within our cloud-based billing system and all data is housed in secured data centres.
+The data centres operate an information security management system (ISMS) in accordance with the ISO 27001 international standard.

 We work closely with our primary contractor Clancy Docwra for mains replacement and pipe repairs and they will have access to some customer information relevant to their work.